pingcap/docs-dm/en/usage-scenario-downstream-more-columns.md

 ---
-title: Migration when the Downstream TiDB Table Has More Columns
+title: Migration when There Are More Columns in the Downstream TiDB Table
-summary: Learn how to use Data Migration (DM) to migrate tables when the downstream table schema has more columns.
+summary: Learn how to use Data Migration (DM) to migrate tables when there are more columns in the downstream table schema.
 ---

-# Migration when the Downstream TiDB Table Has More Columns
+# Migration when There Are More Columns in the Downstream TiDB Table

-This document describes how to migrate tables using DM when the downstream TiDB table schema has more columns than the upstream table schema.
+This document describes how to migrate tables using DM when there are more columns in the downstream TiDB table schema than the upstream table schema.

 ## The table shcema of the data source